chemafernandez/arbor-education-technical-task/README.md

 * `RateableInterface.php`

 ### Views
-The Views to display the reports are allocated under folder `./resources/views/`:
+The Views to display the reports are located under folder `./resources/views/`:
 * `report_all.blade.php` for report with all the messages.
 * `report_by_recipient.blade.php` for report with messages grouped by recipient.

 ## API Webservice
 An API Webservice is implemented to populate the database with the data from a json file provided.
 This file contains a list of SMS messages, it is located under folder `./storage/school_messages/` and its filename is set in the config variable `SMS_DATA_FILENAME` in `.env` file (`sms_data.json` by default).

-The service reads the content of the data file and inserts it in the database but if any of the messages or entities related already exist, it won't be inserted again.
+The service reads the contents of the data file and inserts them into the database.
+However, if any related messages or entities already exist, they are not inserted again.

 It's assumed the the data file doesn't contain errors.